 Trinity reserves the right to change any benefit offered without notice at anytime.

-The Flexible Spending Account Program includes two accounts; a medical reimbursement account and a dependent care account.
-The medical reimbursement account allows employees to set aside up to $2,750 of their own money, pre-taxed, for expenses that are not covered by insurance.
-Eligible expenses include: deductibles, co-payments, vision examinations, hearing examinations, contact lenses (including contact lens solutions), eyeglasses, dental expenses, orthodontic expenses, routine physicals, and immunizations.
+Trinity offers employees two FSA accounts; a healthcare reimbursement and a dependent care account.
+The healthcare flexible spending account (HCFSA) allows employees to set aside up to $2,850 of their salary in 2022, for expenses that are not covered by insurance.
+Some examples of eligible expenses include: deductibles and co-payments for medical, dental and vision services, prescription costs, contact lenses, eyeglasses, and orthodontic expenses.

 Trinity provides education assistance in the form of tuition remission for all regular full-time staff and faculty.
 Eligible employees may use the tuition remission benefit to enroll in baccalaureate courses after six months of employment.
 To use the tuition remission benefit in graduate programs, the waiting period is one year.
 Certain conditions and restrictions apply to this benefit.
 Detailed information is available in the Office of Human Resources.

 Trinity is a member of the Tuition Exchange, Inc. The Tuition Exchange provides a national scholarship exchange program for dependent children of full-time faculty and staff from among its membership of more than 700 Colleges and Universities.
 Admission to the institution is determined by the institution through its regular admissions process.
 The number of scholarships available depends on the balance between imports and exports over a 5-year period.
 We hope, of course, to be able to attract students, therefore having scholarships available to the dependent children of Trinity faculty and staff.
 There is no guarantee that Tuition Exchange scholarships will be available.